-"Behold, I am going to send My Messenger," is the encouraging proclamation at the start of chapter 3.
-"Be ready," is the watchword!
-"I am about to send My herald, who will clear the way before Me."
+"Behold, I am going to send My Messenger," is the encouraging proclamation at the start of chapter 3: "Be ready," is the watchword: "I am about to send My herald, who will clear the way before Me."
 God was telling His faithful remnant that one day, He would send a man to be a voice in the wilderness.
 He was to come in the spirit and power of Elijah and cry out, "Prepare the way of the Lord in the wilderness.
 Make a straight highway for our God in the desert."
 Israel were to repent of their sin and welcome their King.

-Although four hundred years would have to pass before John the Baptist became that lone voice, crying out in the desert and preaching the baptism of repentance for the remission of sins, he was to be God's final witness to Israel before, "The Lord, Whom the nation sought, would suddenly come to His Temple."
+Although four hundred years would have to pass before John the Baptist became that lone voice, crying out in the desert and preaching the baptism of repentance for the remission of sins, he was to be God's final witness to Israel before: "The Lord, Whom the nation sought, would suddenly come to His Temple."

-Daniel had given a very specific timeline.
-"Seventy 'weeks' have been decreed for your people and your holy city - to finish the transgression, to make an end of sin, to make atonement for iniquity, to bring in everlasting righteousness, to seal up vision and prophecy and to anoint the most holy place."
+Daniel had given a very specific timeline: "Seventy 'weeks' have been decreed for your people and your holy city to finish the transgression, to make an end of sin, to make atonement for iniquity, to bring in everlasting righteousness, to seal up vision and prophecy and to anoint the most holy place."

-Daniel's time-piece had been ticking away for 90 years before Malachi prophesied - and 400 more years were decreed, before God's messenger would arrive in the land, when the Lord, for Whom they longed so passionately, "would suddenly come to His Temple."
+Daniel's time-piece had been ticking away for 90 years before Malachi prophesied, and 400 more years were decreed before God's messenger would arrive in the land, when the Lord, for Whom they longed so passionately: "Would suddenly come to His Temple."

 Elijah had come, in the person and work of John the Baptist, but most did not recognise him: "But did to him whatever they wished."
-John was the forerunner and Jesus was the Lord about whom Malachi prophesied.
+John was the forerunner, and Jesus was the Lord about whom Malachi prophesied.
 John pointed to Jesus Who was the Lamb of God Who takes away the sin of the world.
 John was the messenger who proclaimed God's Message, and it pointed to Jesus.
 HE was the Message from God - the Word of God - the Word made flesh.
-Jesus was the Anointed of Israel Who suddenly came to His Temple and overturned the money tables and Who fiercely accused them of desecrating the Temple, "My Father's House is a House of prayer for all people and YOU have made it a den of thieves."
+Jesus was the Anointed of Israel Who suddenly came to His Temple and overturned the money tables and Who fiercely accused them of desecrating the Temple: "My Father's House is a House of prayer for all people and you have made it a den of thieves."